 - Summer course (6 class weeks): No restrictions

 - Full Year course (32 class weeks): Saturday at end of class week 24

 - Fall or Spring Term course (16 class weeks): Saturday at end of class week 12

 Because students taking a class in an audit status may be less likely to take a follow-on course, we will accept non-audit students in priority over audit students, and we generally will not enroll Audit students until after August 1 (June 1 for summer classes).

-We consider an enrollment to be an informed decision with commitment to complete a course.
-In keeping with and in support of this expectation:
+We prefer an enrollment to be an informed decision with commitment to complete a course.
+In support of this expectation:

-- We plan sufficient seating (and options for opening additional seats) so it is unnecessary, wasteful, and costly for you to hold a seat until you are fully decided and committed to completing it.
+- We plan sufficient seating (and options for opening additional seats), so it is unnecessary to hold a seat as a pre-decisional contingency.